wp-plugins/bp-profile-message-ux/trunk/readme.txt

 1. Upload the 'bp-profile-message-ux-free' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==
+1. The lightbox shown when you click the 'Private Message' button on a profile page.

 == Frequently Asked Questions ==
 - none yet